 February and October

 Applications accepted all year round

-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in February 2019 or October 2019.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in October 2020 or February 2021.
 The project is supervised by Dr. Michelle Hale, Prof Jim Smith and Dr. Mike Bowes

 UK water companies regularly suffer problems with blooms caused by algae and cyanobacteria.
 Algal blooms can contaminate water supplies with toxins, cause taste and odour problems, and impact on the effectiveness of the equipment used for water treatment.